 When we visited the Lagoon for the first time in 2018, it was absolutely breathtaking and enjoyable.
 There are newer lagoons that have opened up in Iceland, but this one still remains a crowd favorite.

 Heading to Iceland?
-Read our guides
+Read our guides and travel resources

 - Sky Lagoon: Guide to visiting Sky Lagoon in Iceland